Undivided Resources

 Arches National Park in Utah

 Arches National Park, located north of Moab, Utah, is known for its natural stone arches, contrasting colors, and unique textures.
 With a paved scenic road and many short, accessible trails, Arches provides accommodations for individuals with disabilities.
-Visitors with disabilities qualify for the Interagency Access Pass, allowing for discounted admission.
+Visitors with permanent disabilities may qualify for the USGS Access Pass, allowing for discounted admission, so plan ahead by applying early.
 Additionally, they have options for physical and mobility accessibility, options for visitors who are Deaf or have hearing loss, and accommodations for folks who are blind or have low vision.
-Be sure to purchase a timed entry ticket if visiting the park between April 1 and October 31.
+In addition to purchasing a park entrance ticket, be sure to book a timed entry ticket if visiting the park between April 1 and October 31.
+You do not need to pay the entrance fee if you have a park pass.

 College Football Hall of Fame